-Same goes with the Local Government Tort Claims Act.
-You have to realize: the sad reality is that most lawyers handling car accident cases don’t understand the Local Government Tort Claims Act.
+The same goes with the Local Government Tort Claims Act.
+You have to realize: most lawyers handling car accident cases don’t understand the Local Government Tort Claims Act.
 Why do we expect people on the street to understand and follow these rules?

-Plaintiff (later actually his Estate but I’m not going to refer to it that way) filed suit in Prince George’s Circuit Court alleging that he was fired as a result of age and disability discrimination.
+Plaintiff (later actually his Estate but I will not refer to it that way) filed suit in Prince George’s Circuit Court alleging that he was fired because of age and disability discrimination.
 The lawsuit alleged that Plaintiff had exhausted all administrative remedies” but did not allege compliance with the notice provisions of the Local Government Tort Claims Act.
 The City of Laurel filed a motion to dismiss arguing that the Complaint should be dismissed pursuant to Maryland Rule 2-322 for failure to state a claim upon which relief may be granted because (1) the Complaint did not allege compliance with the notice requirement of the LGTCA, which is a condition precedent to a claim against a local municipality under Maryland law and, therefore, must be alleged in the Complaint, and (2) there was no indication that Plaintiff had in fact complied with the notice requirements of the LGTCA.

 If you are a plaintiff’s lawyer, what do you do?
 You amend the Complaint.
 Easy peasy lemon squeezy, right?
 For whatever reason, this didn’t happen.
 And the court hung the Plaintiff with that.

 First, I think the trial judge should step up and holler to Plaintiff’s counsel: you need to amend your suit to include a LGTCA compliance sentence.
 Shouldn’t the judge level the playing field if the lawyer is making an obvious mistake?
-I don’t think you can watch someone shoot themselves in the foot without saying, “Hey, I think you are going to shoot yourself with that thing.”
+I don’t think you can watch someone shoot themselves in the foot without saying, “Hey, I think you will shoot yourself with that thing.”